So Your Derm Prescribed You Hydroquinone. Now What?

 According to Carlos Charles, MD, dermatologist and founder of Derma di Colore in NYC, hydroquinone is safe — when used correctly.
 “Hydroquinone has been in use for years for treating various types of skin hyperpigmentation.
 When used appropriately it can be a safe and effective topical agent for treating hyperpigmentation,” Dr. Charles says.
 Many medical professionals still consider the ingredient the “gold standard” for treating hyperpigmentation, because it works.

-"Hydroquinone inhibits the tyrosinase enzymes that are necessary for darkening the skin," explains Corey L. Hartman, MD, a dermatologist at Skin Wellness Center in Alabama.
+"Hydroquinone inhibits the tyrosinase enzymes that are necessary for darkening the skin," explains Corey L. Hartman, MD, a dermatologist at Skin Wellness Centre in Alabama.
 By blocking those enzymes and stopping the production of melanin in the skin, hydroquinone prevents dark spots from getting darker and helps fade those that already exist.
 "It’s a very effective ingredient for treating dark spots, and it is currently approved for professional use up to 4%," says Candrice Heath, MD.
 Dr. Charles also says that he prescribes the ingredient in his practice several times a week for things like acne, injury, melasma, and sun damage.

 With American dermatologists standing behind the ingredient, why is it vilified across the globe?

 “Hydroquinone has garnered a negative reputation for several reasons,” says Dr. Charles.
 “First, there has been a great deal of misuse of hydroquinone, which can lead to various problems, some of which are difficult to reverse.”
-The melanin-inhibiting capabilities of hydroquinone have made it a favorite for those looking to get lighter skin.
+The melanin-inhibiting capabilities of hydroquinone have made it a favourite for those looking to get lighter skin.
 However, dermatologists agree that it’s best used as a target spot treatment, not an all-over solution.

 "Hydroquinone should be used for a short period of time with the intended use to lighten hyperpigmentation," Dr. Hartman says, "not to completely change your complexion."
 However, the reality is that in many cultures the notion that lighter skin is more desirable exists, often leading people to the use of harmful bleaching products in the first place.